rjsantana22/epc_network_analytics/README.md

 ---

-## 🤝 Contribuciones
+## 🤝 Contributions

-Este es un proyecto de portafolio personal.
-Si tienes sugerencias o encuentras bugs, feel free to:
+This is a project of personal portfolio.
+If you have suggetions or find a bugs, feel free to:

-1. Fork el proyecto
+1. To do Fork of this project.
-2. Crear una rama con tu feature (`git checkout -b feature/AmazingFeature`)
+2. Create a branch with your feature (`git checkout -b feature/AmazingFeature`)
-3. Commit tus cambios (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push a la rama (`git push origin feature/AmazingFeature`)
+4. Push (`git push origin feature/AmazingFeature`)
-5. Abrir un Pull Request
+5. Open a Pull Request
 ---
 ## 📄 License